The Legal Dad, Fathers’ Rights Lawyer in Minnesota Using Firsthand Knowledge of the Legal System to Help Fathers

 What is parental alienation?

 If your child claims they don’t want to spend time with you after you divorce their mother, this may be due to parental alienation.
 This means the other parent has been making terrible claims about you to the child, to the point where the child is afraid to be alone with you.
 Examples of extreme parental alienation include the mother trying to convince the child you’re guilty of domestic violence, child abuse, or other horrifying accusations.
-If you suspect parental alienation is to blame for your child not wanting to see you, contact a Minnesota fathers’ rights lawyer for legal assistance.
+If you suspect parental alienation is to blame for your child not wanting to see you, contact a Minneapolis fathers’ rights lawyer for legal assistance.